Steppe-Mammoth/new-XO/README.md

 ```

 For a given player, the function performs 2 checks:
 * _Check for winnings.
-Compares player moves with winning combinations_
+Compares player moves with winning combinations `game.table.combinations`_
 * _Checking for a tie.
-Checks with free cell count_
+Checks with free cell count `game.table.count_free_cells`_

-When one of the two probabilities is valid, the `game_state.update` method is automatically called, which modifies:
+When one of the two probabilities is valid, the `game.set_winner` or `game.set_draw` method is automatically called
-`game_state`, changing the `.code` status in it, and in the case when the player won — and completing the fields:
-`.win_player` and `.win_combination`

-After checks and possible modifications — returns the object: `game_state`
+After checks and possible modifications — returns the object: `game.game_state`

 Note:
 * `assert res == game.game_state # True`
-* _A list of all winning combinations of this game is available in `game.table.combinations`_
-* _You can find out the number of free cells in `game.table.count_free_cells`_
 * _To check that one of the triggers that logically ends the game worked — call the game_state method: `.is_finished`,
 if True — you have a win or a draw.
 You can also use `.is_winner` or `.is_draw`.
 For more details, see GameState section_

 ___